Richard Dean (racing driver): United Autosports

 In 2009, Richard Dean and long-term friend Zak Brown founded United Autosports, an Anglo-American motorsport race team and business based in West Yorkshire, UK.

 In the early years, Dean and Brown raced for United Autosports.
 The team’s first race was in the 2010 British GT Championship at Oulton Park.
 They had a two-car entry, with Mike Guasch and Mark Patterson in the #22 car and Richard Dean and Zak Brown in the #23 car.

 The same year, United Autosports entered the 2010 Spa 24 Hours.
 Dean, together with co-drivers Zak Brown, Eddie Cheever and Mark Blundell, placed third in the GT3 class.

 United Autosports is now a championship-winning sports car racing team, competing in sports prototype and GT categories across the world including the European Le Mans Series, World Endurance Championship, Asian Le Mans Series and GT4 European Series.

 In 2020, United Autosports became the first team to win three prestigious endurance accolades in the same year – the European Le Mans Series, World Endurance Championship and the 24 Hours of Le Mans (LMP2 class).

 United Autosports also has a dedicated historic team who race in classic events around the world including the Rolex Monterey Motorsports Reunion, Silverstone Classic, Velocity Invitational and Estoril Classic.
 Richard Dean has raced at a number of these events in cars from Zak Brown’s personal collection.

 Personal life

 Richard Dean lives in Yorkshire with his wife, former professional tennis player Alice Mackenzie, and dogs.

-He is the son of former racing driver Tony Deanand he has one daughter, Ashleigh, who was born in 1992.
+He is the son of former racing driver Tony Dean and he has one daughter, Ashleigh, who was born in 1992.